 Health Policy and Management

-The program uses an interdisciplinary approach, incorporating social, behavioral, economic, and political science approaches to increase our understanding of health services and policy to improve the health of populations.
-Graduates of the program are equipped with the conceptual models, analytical foundations, and practical skills necessary to solve complex health-related problems.
+We use an interdisciplinary approach that blends social, behavioral, economic, and political science for a broader perspective on health services and policy.
+You’ll come away equipped with the conceptual models, analytical foundations, and practical skills to solve complex health-related problems, including understanding of: